hungyok/nuctf_equi_bai/README.md

 3. simplex_tval.txt stores latest values of difference between the best and worst RMSDs, temperature, and RMSD.
 4. simplex_Temp.txt reports the content of “simplex_tval.txt” per simplex step.

-Similar file description as in “simplexM_tf1” except that the file simplex_xval.txt is a 62x63 matrix of c and γ with the first and second rows of the matrix are c_N and γ_N respectively, and the rows 3–32 are c_t’s and rows 33–62 are γ_t’s.
+Similar file description as in “simplexM_tf1” except that the file simplex_xval.txt is a 62x63 matrix of c and γ with the first and second rows of the matrix are c<sub>N</sub> and γ<sub>N</sub> respectively, and the rows 3–32 are c<sub>t</sub>’s and rows 33–62 are γ<sub>t</sub>’s.
 The first column of the matrix is our optimized parameters and will be used to determine the final genome-wide occupancy profile (see below).

 Number of search steps at a given temperature “M” in simplex_SA.m can be changed to adjust the optimization quality/time.
 Currently, at each of the five “temperature” (which controls the parameter search range), we gradually decrease the number of steps to be M=100, 83, 67 ,50, and 33.
 Larger M may lead to better convergence but cost more computational time.
 For the current prescribed set of M (=100, 83, 67 ,50, 33), we repeated step 3 nine times and each time starting from the last output (Figure 3).
 One simplex step takes &sim; 125 seconds.
 We recommend users to run a cumulative of at least &sim; 3000 simplex steps &sim; 4 days of simulations.